-Are you willing to devote time to creating a vacation rental brand and have confidence that you have or can learn the skills to make your brand profitable?
-If you have one vacation rental property or 10 and are ready to bring your A-Game, you’ll get massive value from the tips of this blog!
+Are you willing to devote time to creating a professional and memorable vacation rental brand?
+If you have one vacation rental property or manage dozens and are ready to bring your A-Game, you’ll get massive value from the tips of this blog!

-Vacation Rental Branding is so much more than creating a logo and finding pretty colors to use.
+But, Vacation Rental Branding is much more than a name and logo.
 In fact, that’s the last step you should take when you create a lasting professional brand.

 Your brand is everything about who you are, the experience you create, your hospitality, your reputation, as well as your values as an owner.
-Your logo is a visual representation of those feelings and associations.
+And your logo is a visual representation of those feelings and associations.